mranv/invinservicedemon/README.md

 ## Description
 The Invinservicedemon repository contains a Rust project for a service helper tool that checks the installation status of various services such as osquery, Wazuh, and ClamAV.
 It provides a struct called `ServiceHelper` with methods to gather information about installed services and their status.

+## What It Does
+The Invinservicedemon tool performs the following tasks:
+- Checks the installation status of osquery, Wazuh, and ClamAV services.
+- Generates JSON data representing the status of these services.
+- Useful for applications needing to display service status information.

 ## Usage
 To use this project, clone the repository and run the Rust program.
 You can modify the `ServiceHelper` struct or its methods to suit your specific requirements for checking service installations.